2026-05-27 12:25:38 -04:00

 import/url Import a ban configuration file from the URL.

-import/artifact Import a ban configuration file from the XML artifact of the specified artifact in the notation groupId:artifactId:version.
+import/artifact Import a ban configuration file from the XML artifact of the specified artifact in the GAV notation groupId:artifactId:version.

 When specifying artifact, you can use any of the following formats.
 The example is of this library; just replace the values to match the artifacts you want to ban.

-• Exact artifact/version: com.inteligr8:ban-maven-plugin:1.0.0
+• Exact artifact/version: com.inteligr8:ban-maven-plugin:[1.0.0]

 • Exact artifact; all versions: com.inteligr8:ban-maven-plugin